nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

          OK

    #.
 Connect to a TCP server on a specified port.
-      Replace *example.com* with the host name or IPv4 address of a TCP server and *1234* with the corresponding port.
+      Replace *example.com* with the hostname or IPv4 address of a TCP server and *1234* with the corresponding port.
       Then read the connection status.
       ``1`` indicates that the connection is established.